Planet Green Holdings Corp. (PLAG) Shares Rise Despite Market Challenges - News Heater

 PLAG’s Market Performance

-PLAG’s stock has seen a 1.33% increase for the week, with a 9.57% rise in the past month and a -1.85% fall in the past quarter.
-The volatility ratio for the week is 11.94%, and the volatility levels for the past 30 days are at 6.98% for Planet Green Holdings Corp.
-The simple moving average for the past 20 days is 9.51% for PLAG’s stock, with a -6.67% simple moving average for the past 200 days.
+PLAG’s stock has seen a 32.67% increase for the week, with a 36.82% rise in the past month and a 24.24% gain in the past quarter.
+The volatility ratio for the week is 16.08%, and the volatility levels for the past 30 days are at 9.48% for Planet Green Holdings Corp.
+The simple moving average for the past 20 days is 30.02% for PLAG’s stock, with a 14.13% simple moving average for the past 200 days.

-During the last 5 trading sessions, PLAG rose by +1.33%, which changed the moving average for the period of 200-days by -17.77% in comparison to the 20-day moving average, which settled at $0.4918.
-In addition, Planet Green Holdings Corp. saw -13.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PLAG rose by +32.67%, which changed the moving average for the period of 200-days by +1.70% in comparison to the 20-day moving average, which settled at $0.5098.
+In addition, Planet Green Holdings Corp. saw 5.00% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading